-In Switzerland the preliminary draft to modernise the company law aims at strengthening the presence of women on the board and in the executive committee.
-It foresees that companies where the representation of each gender in the governing bodies is less than 30% must mention the reasons why the 30% threshold has not been reached, as well as the measures envisaged or taken to rectify the situation.
-To avoid the introduction of quotas, the listed companies must urgently put in place policies encouraging the professional advancement of women.
+To reach those diversity targets, the listed companies must urgently put in place policies encouraging the professional advancement of women.
 To reach the executive level, women need to be able to progress in the hierarchy.
 The implementation of concrete strategies and tools to achieve gender diversity in teams and avoid the regular decrease of the number of women in higher positions should be a priority for the departments of human resources.